 May to September

-Don’t miss this window of opportunity, your planning application could be delayed up to 12 months!
+Don’t miss this window of opportunity, avoid planning application delays for up to 12 months!

 Bats are a protected species within the UK and Europe.
 This level of protection means that not only are the species protected but also the roosts, even when the bats are absent.
 If you need to carry out any work that is likely to affect bats, REC Ecology can help you.
-Our ecologists are trained in undertaking bat surveys to assist in your planning applications.
+Our ecologists are trained in undertaking bat surveys to assist and help you avoid planning application delays.